PHILADELPHIA’S WEST PHILADELPHIA BREAST HEALTH COLLABORATIVE

-Health disparities: There are approximately 10,590 uninsured adults in the Promise Zone.
+Health disparities: There are approximately 10,590 uninsured adults in this zone.
 This number is higher than the total population of uninsured adults in the entirety of Philadelphia.

 In addition, the Philadelphia metro area overall ranks #9 in the U.S. for having the highest rates of late-stage breast cancer diagnoses and deaths.

 What this means.
 Studies show undeniably that individuals and families with no or inadequate insurance are much less likely to seek preventative services or other health care until they experience serious injury or symptoms.